Professional edition active

 View Patient Education

-Many behaviors exhibited by children or adolescents concern parents or other adults.
+Some behaviors exhibited by children or adolescents may concern parents or other adults.
 Behaviors or behavioral patterns become clinically significant if they are frequent or persistent and maladaptive, for example, they interfere with emotional maturation or social and cognitive functioning.
-Severe behavioral problems may be classified as mental disorders (eg, oppositional defiant disorder, conduct disorder).
+Severe behavioral problems may meet criteria for diagnosis of psychiatric disorders (eg, oppositional defiant disorder, conduct disorder).

 Prevalence rates vary according to how behavioral problems are defined and measured.